nahed2019/jobpass-ms3/README.md

 To deploy JobPass to heroku, the following steps were taken:

-1. Created a `requirements.txt` file using the terminal command `pip3 freeze > requirements.txt`.
+1. Created a `requirements.txt` file using the terminal command `pip3 freeze -- local > requirements.txt`.

 2. Created a `Procfile` with the terminal command `echo web: python app.py > Procfile`.